Make great trades. Avoid bad ones.

 Bitcoin / BTC

-1) Great Entry Fails Stop Out and Trapped Traders
+1) Great Pattern and Entry Fails Stop Out or wait for BO PB RBO

-site is a recommendation to buy or sell any security.
-This is my
+a recommendation to buy or sell any security.
+This is my degenerate

 Read at your own peril.